 God stepped forward in Christ to be “delivered over to death for our sins and raised to life for our justification.”
 (Romans 4:25)

 Creation’s rupture was “covered over” (the literal meaning of the word “atonement”) with the Creator’s love and justice.
 Though the exact mechanism of this transaction might elude us (Wesley’s words are helpful: “ ‘Tis mystery all, the Immortal dies, who can explore this strange design?”) the result is an invitation to be ushered into the fullness of life Jesus offered in John 10:10.

 Easter is not so much about the darkness of sin as the wonder of forgiveness, restoration, liberation and new beginnings.

 But, as Lord Byron once said, “The beginning of atonement is the sense of its necessity”.
 Or to pinch a line from Don Francisco’s Christmas Song, “The rudeness of the setting ignites the jewel’s fire”.

 As we take the time on Easter Sunday to celebrate Jesus’ victory over sin and death, let’s also enter fully into the Maundy Thursday and Good Friday traditions of quietly and deliberately searching our own hearts, naming rather than excusing our sin and self-interest, that we might experience the truth proclaimed in Hebrews 9:14, “How much more, then, will the blood of Christ, who through the eternal Spirit offered himself unblemished to God, cleanse our consciences from acts that lead to death, so that we may serve the living God!”

-Simon Gomersall is a project officer (Gap Year and Leadership programs) at Trinity College Queensland.
+Simon Gomersall is a lecturer at Trinity College Queensland.